How Richard Sherman’s family, police and a gun dealer intervened to prevent potential tragedy

 But by late January he tried to acquire another gun, and sent alarming messages to his wife threatening to end his life, and he asked a close family friend to return his stored weapons, according to King County sheriff’s records obtained by The Seattle Times.

 Decisive action by Sherman’s family, the sheriff’s office and a gun dealer kept Sherman from obtaining a weapon as concern swelled among those closest to him.
-His case shows how laws passed to keep guns away from someone in crisis possibly avert tragedy.
+His case shows how laws passed to keep guns away from someone in crisis can possibly avert tragedy.

 “Time is one of our most effective tools,” said King County Sheriff’s Office spokesman Sgt.
 Tim Meyer.
 “When we can slow things down, delay delivery of a firearm, we can harness the resources we have to get someone in crisis the services they need.
 It is a team effort in these cases to do that, and it takes families coming forward to allow us to help them with this work.”